guzzle/guzzle/docs/index.rst

 Guzzle
 ======

-Guzzle is a PHP HTTP client that is easy to customize.
+Guzzle is a PHP HTTP client that makes it easy to work with HTTP/1.1 and takes the pain out of consuming web services.

-- Pluggable HTTP adapters for sending requests serially or in parallel
+- Pluggable HTTP adapters that can send requests serially or in parallel
-- Does not require cURL, but ships with a built-in cURL adapter that provides parallel requests and persistent connections.
+- Doesn't require cURL, but uses cURL by default
-- Streams request and response bodies.
+- Streams data for both uploads and downloads
-- Event driven customization hooks.
-- Small core library.
-- Plugins for caching, logging, OAuth, mocks, and more.
+- Provides event hooks & plugins for cookies, caching, logging, OAuth, mocks, etc...
+- Keep-Alive & connection pooling
+- SSL Verification
+- Automatic decompression of response bodies
+- Streaming multipart file uploads
+- Connection timeouts

 .. code-block:: php